Installation

 In Spring Boot the config naming scheme

-is application-{profile}.yml
+is application-{profile}.yml.

 You should always specify configurations using such as profile,

-and then specify the profile in the SPRING_PROFILES_ACTIVE
+and then specify the profile in the SPRING_PROFILES_ACTIVE environment variable.

 Don't override the base configuration.